ubaldot/defrecs/README.md

 3. Order the components calls
 4. Interrupts must always be deferred to tasks.

+ISR are always the same
+subscribe methods return copies of signals' realizations.

 At the bottom level we have the hardware.
 That can be whatever.